tritonas00/system-tar-and-restore/README.md

 If you want to use syslinux for booting a btrfs subvolumed root, you need a seperate /boot partition and also the subvolume's name must be __active

+Also for Debian and Fedora a seperate /boot partition is required for booting a btrfs subvolumed root successfully.

 The script will ask for: